sebastiandoyle/CorporateDocumentGenerator/README.md

 # Custom PDF Processing and Document Generation Tool

 ## Description
 This tool is designed to process PDF files, search for specific text, and generate a Word document based on the search results.
+For example, input Queensland Health and Safety Legislation, ask for a summary of Enterprise Bargining Agreements, and have a structured word document generated with headings organised based on the results of the inputted PDF documents.
+This function has largely been replaced by GPTs and other RAG systems, but I think this is still a cool starting off point if you want to generate documents with information from a wide range of sources.
 It utilizes several Python libraries for PDF processing, natural language processing, and document creation.

 ## Features
 - PDF text extraction with `pdfplumber`